digidotcom/python-devicecloud/docs/filedata.rst

 FileData Overview
 -----------------

-The FileData store on the device cloud provides a hierarchical mechanism for temporarily storing information in files sent from devices.
+The FileData store on Device Cloud provides a hierarchical mechanism for temporarily storing information in files sent from devices.
 With the APIs provided by the device cloud, it is possible to use the FileData store in a number of different ways to implement various use cases.